Qerdandi/Color-Back/README.md

 # Color Back
 ## Context:
 It's a training project to learn how to manipulate the 2D mechanics in Unity including the tilemap tool and how to use post processing through scripts.
 It was also the opportunity to start writing a game design document.
-You can find from this repository the scripts used and the all different assets drew (characters and maps components).
+You can find in this repository, game design document, scripts used and the all different assets drew (characters and maps components).

 ## Story:
 After losing all its colors, the world sank into sadness and despair.
 You will have to venture into an open world in order to discover the reason for this curse and end it.
 To do this, armed with your lucky revolver, you will venture into a multi-faceted world, search for clues and interrogate its inhabitants.
 Be careful, the danger is omnipresent.